TeamP4-04/ICT2101-2201-Team-Project/README.md

 ## How to run

-- keep it straight to the point of how to access the entry point of the web app any necessary dependencies to run it

 ### To run the application on VSCode:
 1. Create a virtual environment
  ```python -m venv venv```